localstack/docs/content/en/references/custom-tls-certificates.md

 {{< /tab >}}
 {{< / tabpane >}}

-## Custom SSL certificates with init hooks
+## Custom TLS certificates with init hooks

 It is recommended to create a `boot` init hook.
 Create a directory on your local system that includes